MicrosoftDocs/dynamics365smb-docs/business-central/admin-manage-user-settings-preferences.md

 As an administrator, you can configure user settings in [!INCLUDE[prod_short](includes/prod_short.md)], similar to how individual users can manage their own preferences in the **My Settings** page.

-Get an overview of all users in the **Users** list, and change individual settings by choosing the **User Settings** action for the relevant user.
+Get an overview of all users in the **Users** list, and change individual settings by selecting the **User Settings** action for the relevant user.

 > [!TIP]
 > The **User Settings** list shows the current settings for each user.
 To view or edit individual users, select the **View** or **Edit** action.